 Bush Picnic with Mt Kilimanjaro Views

 Since you’re having a true safari experience, you also need to have a traditional bush picnic.
-Within the conservancies, each of the lodges typically has its preferred spot for a sunrise game drive and following bush picnic.
+Within the conservancies, each of the Amboseli lodges typically has its preferred spot for a sunrise game drive and following bush picnic.

-Having a private bush picnic basically on the foot of Mt Kilimanjaro is an experience you’ll never forget.
+Having a private bush picnic, basically on the foot of Mt Kilimanjaro, is an experience you’ll never forget.
 Surrounded by nature, you might even hear the occasional lion roar in the distance (pretty magical if you ask me!).

 Maasai Village Visit